This information is without prejudice. Alterations can be made for next year

 Application via uSis.
 Registration closes 14 days before the start of the course or earlier if the maximum number of students is reached.

 A minimum of 5 students and a maximum of 9 students will be admitted.
+Placement is based on the registration date.

 The course will be held at the Centre for Human Drug Research (Zernikedreef 8, Leiden).